ddeloy/au-input/README.md

 ### Features:

-- The components have minimum styling and are themable
+- The components have minimum styling and are theme-able
 - there is no need to include a component-specific external stylesheet, only the Font Awesome or Material icons stylesheets
 - As the input component takes a plain input and projects it, this means that by design the component supports all standard HTML input attributes, including custom attributes (data-), all the accessiblity properties, etc.
 - This also means that these components are Compatible with Angular Forms